HerodotusDev/herodotus-eth-starknet/README.md

 ## Testing

-In order to run the tests, please make sure to have a python 3.7 virtual environment.
+In order to run the tests, please make sure to have [Protostar](https://docs.swmansion.com/protostar) installed.

 ## Herodotus API